 Ease of Use

-LivingWriter wins this one handily.
-You can be writing productively within minutes of signing up.
-NovelCrafter requires hours of setup and learning before you hit your stride.
-For writers who want to start writing today, not next week, LivingWriter is the obvious choice.
+LivingWriter takes this comfortably.
+You are writing productively within minutes of signing up, while NovelCrafter asks for hours of setup first.
+If you want to write today rather than next week, LivingWriter is the obvious pick.

 Winner: LivingWriter.